quantumgardener/qg.blog/content/notes/Discworld.md

 If interested, you can view my audiobook reading workflow in [[From Audible to my Ears]].

 ## Tracking My Progress
 This is the Discworld publication release order.
-Any books in **bold** have been listened to.
+Any books in **bold** have been listened to and 🎧 marks what I'm listening to next.
 Some are out of order because related books were released close together i.e., Wizards, Witches, Death series.

 1. **The Colour of Magic (1983)**
 2. **The Light Fantastic (1986)**